romanjoe/mcuboot/boot/cypress/BlinkyApp/Readme.md

 **How to program an application:**

-Use any preffered tool for programming hex files.
+Use any preferred tool for programming hex files.

 Currently implemented makefile jobs use DAPLINK interface for programming.